Need an EPC in Kensington and Chelsea?

 Since April 2020, all properties for rental must have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a home from A-G. For rental, the EPC must be a minimum rating of an E, unless a valid exemption has been applied for.

-Just How Much Will An EPC Cost
+How Much Is An EPC?

 What Customers Are Saying